Programs & Services

 How do I refer my child for a special needs evaluation?
-If you have concerns about your child’s speech, motor skills, behavior, etc., please phone us at 419-354-9010.
+If you have concerns about your child’s speech, motor skills, behavior, etc., please contact us at email@example.com or 419-354-9010.
 Screenings and assessments may be conducted as appropriate.
 If delays are identified, children with special needs will be offered services via an IEP.

-For Typically-Developing children: Typically-developing children who are toilet trained will be enrolled based on the vacancy available.
-Call us at 419-354 -9010 to request a Pre-Registration Form, or visit the Preschool page to download it.
+For Typically-Developing children: Typically-developing children who are toilet trained will be enrolled based on the vacancy available. contact us at firstname.lastname@example.org or 419-354-9010 to request a Pre-Registration Form, or visit the Preschool page to download it.